Sudaraka88/PNIPAM-Temperature/README.md

 All other code are called by the methods/functions listed above.
 Please refer to the comments within the code files for more information.

 The entire setup was coded and tested on a Linux machine.
-If you are using windows, you will need to replace '/' with '\'.
 If you run into any issues, you can reach me at smallawaarachchi@gmail.com